Thrilling Reading to Keep Your Mind Engaged

 Prolific Writers Life

-They also have fun events like Films for Writers, which is free for anyone who wants to attend.
+They also offer fun events like Films for Writers, which is free for anyone who wants to attend.
 It’s like a film club.
 We watch the movies about writers often with tidbits about their writing life, and then come together on the last Friday evening of every month to discuss the movie.
 You can check out Prolific Writers Life with a free 14 day trial to see if this the community you have been looking for.

 Classic Cinema With the Sage Sisters

 Stories are a huge part of the way humans communicate with each other.
-We think all stories are allegories where we can learn all kinds of important things, not the least of which is how to understand ourselves and others better.
+Celeste and I think all stories are allegories where we can learn all kinds of important things, not the least of which is how to understand ourselves and others better.
 The best stories can be told over and over from one generation to the next and still teach great lessons.
 Emotional Intelligence and critical thinking are two of those lessons.
 Celeste and I think there are many classic movies that show us the progression of where humanity is today and we want to share them with you.

 Come join the conversation on YouTube and our Facebook group.